linhtran6065/poly2023/README.md

 - Reducing toxic material and cyberbullying by checking posts and comments.
 - Connecting with Mental Health Professionals if needed.

-## Details of projects, installation guides and demo video
+## Project details
-- Reading my blog at ...
+- For code and AI models explanation, read my blog at ...
-- Installation guide video at ...
+- For installation guide, go to this link ...
-- Demo video at ...
+- For demo video, go to this link ...
 ## Requirements
 - Django, transformers, torch, numpy, scipy, Pillow